Diishasing/Diishasing/README.md

 - 💬 Ask me anything about Anime (& it's not a Cartoon)
 - 📫 How to reach me: diishasiing@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Tea over anything!
+- ⚡ Fun fact: Sasuke over anything!

 ## TQDM